DonnyLp/DonnyLp/README.md

 # Hello, World! 👋

 Welcome to my GitHub profile!
-I'm Dondario Lapointe, a problem solver with a love for finance, fitness, and self-improvement.
-Here you'll find a collection of my projects, contributions, and explorations in the world of Fitness and Finance.
+I'm Dondario Lapointe, a problem solver with love for finance, fitness, and self-improvement.
+Here you'll find a collection of my projects, contributions, and explorations in Fitness and Finance.

 ## 🌱 Current Focus

-I'm focusing on expanding my skills and knowledge in full-stack development and AI.
+I'm focusing on expanding my skills and knowledge in back-end development and data engineering.

 ## 🚀 Goals

 - Contribute to open-source projects.
 - Build a strong portfolio of impactful projects.
-- Learn new technologies and stay updated with the latest AI, Finance, and Fitness trends.
+- Learn new technology stacks.

 ## 📫 Let's Connect